Analyzing The Awareness Stage Of The Buyer’s Journey

 At this stage, the marketer has to find a way of creating visibility for the product.
 He needs to plan how consumers will get to know that the product actually exists.
 This has to do with working to fill the gap that actually exists or find ways of doing better what others have been doing already.
 You really have to portray your product as the solution that people are looking for.

 Let’s take, for example, we have a man who would like to travel out of the country because of the situation in Nigeria.
 Such an individual might not be happy because of the level of unemployment in Nigeria and the fact that some employers are just mean.
 He might decide to find a greener pasture outside Nigeria.
-This might lead to a situation where he decided to approach one or two travel agencies to process his traveling abroad.
+This might lead to a situation where he decided to approach one or two travel agencies to process his travelling abroad.
 At this stage, he has realized that he has a problem that needed to be solved.

 There are five questions you need to ask: